Capability 16 · Lead the Game

 "So what's the most important thing for us to focus on next quarter?"
 A rhetorical question tells the room a section just ended — and pulls their attention into the next one.

+The failure mode is reporting instead of storytelling: the all-hands as a metrics readout that informs everyone and moves no one.
+Numbers belong in the story, not instead of it.
 The two highest-rep written venues: the monthly investor update and the board pack — both open with narrative before numbers.
-And inside the company, this is Lencioni's over-communication discipline: repeat the story until you're bored of telling it — that's roughly when it starts to land.
+And inside the company, this is Lencioni's over-communication discipline: people need to hear things more than once, so repeat the story until you're bored of telling it — that's roughly when it starts to land.

 What you can do right now